Meta-RangeSeg: LiDAR Sequence Semantic Segmentation Using Multiple Feature Aggregation

 \subsection{Range Residual Image}

-Range image representation has the advantage of the effective 2D operations for fast training and inference.
-To this end, we map the scattered LiDAR points onto their corresponding 2D spherical coordinates through a mapping function $\mathbb{R}^3 \rightarrow \mathbb{R}^2$ as below:
+The traditional range image is a multi-channel pseudo image obtained by spherical projection of the LiDAR point cloud.
+Each channel represents range ($r$), $x$, $y$, $z$ and remission ($e$) sequentially.
+Range image representation has the advantage of using the effective 2D operations for fast training and inference.
+To this end, we map the scattered LiDAR points into their corresponding 2D spherical coordinates through a mapping function $\mathbb{R}^3 \rightarrow \mathbb{R}^2$ as below: